welkinhealth/slate/source/data_api.html.md

 ### Find

-Retrieves __workers__, filtered by the supplied parameters.
-Only the parameters listed below are supported in Find for the __workers__ resource.
+Retrieves __worker__, filtered by the supplied parameters.
+Only the parameters listed below are supported in Find for the __worker__      resource.
+It is possible to filter by email and phone.
+Both attributes can be used at the same time and will act as logical OR

 #### Invocation